dfamonteiro/blog/blog/content/posts/brainfuck-ir.md

 - `[` - jumps to the matching `]`, if the value of the cell is 0
 - `]` - jumps to the matching `[`, if the value of the cell is **not** 0

-If you are looking to better understand some of Brainfuck's nuances, I very much recommend this [informal specification](https://github.com/brain-lang/brainfuck/blob/master/brainfuck.md "An informal Brainfuck specification").
+If you are looking to better understand some of Brainfuck's nuances, I very much recommend this [informal specification](https://github.com/brain-lang/brainfuck/blob/master/brainfuck.md "An informal Brainfuck specification"), from which the instruction set subchapter is mostly based on.

 [^2]: 300000 cells is infinite enough.